xiaoyifang/goldendict-ng/website/docs/dictformats.md

 ### Slob

-GoldenDict can render formulas in TeX format via Mimetex program.
-Just place "mimetex.cgi" file beside GoldenDict executable file.
+GoldenDict can render formulas in TeX format with the built-in web engine.

 ### GLS